MuellerLab-KCL/H4isoD24/README.md

 The data for these analyses can be found in the corresponding data folders.

 Instructions for use can be found as comments in the scripts.

+Note: All python scripts are optimized to run in the Spyder IDE and may require modification to run in other environments or as standalone scripts.